Alleged scheme to fix generic-drug prices started as dinners and ‘Girls Nights Out’

 The high prices Americans pay for generic drugs may have been cooked up by pharmaceutical salespeople on golf courses, at a New Jersey steakhouse or over drinks at “Girls Nights Out” in Minnesota.

-Details emerging from an investigation show that drug-company employees gathered regularly at such places locations and conspired to keep prices and profits high, according to interviews and a complaint filed in U.S. District Court by the attorneys general of 20 states, including Washington.
+Details emerging from an investigation show that drug-company employees gathered regularly at such places and conspired to keep prices and profits high, according to interviews and a complaint filed in U.S. District Court by the attorneys general of 20 states, including Washington.

 “The wining and the dining and the dinners and the social repertoire sort of led to an atmosphere in which follow-up conversations could occur (and) where price-fixing could occur … because they had these relationships,” Minnesota Attorney General Lori Swanson said in an interview.
 “I think people should be absolutely appalled.”